 She was an integral part in developing the educational leadership doctorate program at Southwest Baptist University.
 She has served on several statewide committees for the Missouri Department of Elementary and Secondary Education.
 She was also a former President of the Southwest Missouri Superintendent’s Association, founding member of the Republic Community Foundation, former member of Springfield’s Mayor’s Commission on Children, Greene County Library Foundation Board, Missouri Methodist Foundation Board and Ozark Empire Fair Foundation Board.
 Pam lives in Clever, Missouri on a farm with her husband Kent (a coach and former teacher).
 They have two daughters Josey McPhail and Molly Eulinger, both who are Missouri educators.

 Janetta Garton has 31 years of experience in public education.
 She was a classroom teacher for 13 years, before serving in other roles that include: Technology Curriculum Director, Federal Programs Director, Digital Media Coordinator, and Coordinator of Instructional Innovation.
 She has a passion for learning and her expertise is in blended and virtual learning.
 She has years of experience in providing professional learning opportunities, planning and facilitating initiatives, serving as a system administrator for various digital platforms, and onboarding new teachers.
-She continues to serve the educational community as GOSCD’s Professional Learning Coordinator, and as an independent digital learning consultant.
+She continues to serve the educational community as GOSCD’s Director of Communications and Digital Learning, and as an independent consultant.

 After serving 6 years as the inaugural Executive Director of the Greater Ozarks Cooperating School Districts, Dr. Dennis Cooper will continue to serve GOCSD in an advisory capacity as Executive Director Emeritus.
 Dr. Cooper has 49 years experience in education.
 He served 25 years as a school superintendent as well as 12 years with the Department of Elementary and Secondary Education (DESE).